Non-backtracking Graph Neural Networks: Non-backtracking Graph Neural Network

 where $\phi^{(t)}$ and $\psi^{(t)}$ are architecture-specific non-linear update and permutation invariant aggregation functions, respectively.
-Our key observation is that the message from the node feature $h_i^{(t)}$ to the node feature $h_{j}^{(t+1)}$ is reincorporated in the node feature $h_{i}^{(t+2)}$, e.g., \cref{subfig:comp_graph_typ} shows the computation graph of conventional GNNs where redundant messages are incorporated.
+Our key observation is that the message from a node feature $h_i^{(t)}$ to the node feature $h_{j}^{(t+1)}$ is reincorporated in the node feature $h_{i}^{(t+2)}$, e.g., \cref{subfig:comp_graph_typ} shows the computation graph of conventional GNNs with redundant messages.

-\textbf{Sensitivity analysis.} To concretely describe the backtracking nature of message-passing updates, we formulate the sensitivity of the final node feature $h_{i}^{(T)}$ with respect to the input as follows:
+\paragraph{Sensitivity Analysis.} To concretely describe the consequences of backtracking in message-passing updates, we formulate the sensitivity of the final node feature $h_{i}^{(T)}$ with respect to the input as follows:

 where $h_{i}^{(0)} = x_{i}$, $\mathcal{W}(i)$ denotes the set of $T$-step walks ending at node $i,$ and $s(t)$ denotes the $t$-th node in the walk $s\in\mathcal{W}(i)$.
-Intuitively, this equation shows that a GNN with $T$ layer recognizes the graph via aggregation of random walks with length $T$.
-Our key observation from \cref{eq:sensitivity} is on how the feature $h_{i}^{(T)}$ is insensitive to the information to an initial node feature $h^{(0)}_{j}$, due to the information being ``squashed'' by the aggregation over the exponential number of walks $\mathcal{W}(i)$.
+Intuitively, this equation shows that a GNN with $T$ layers recognize the graph via aggregation of random walks with length $T$.
+Our key observation from \cref{eq:sensitivity} is on how the feature $h_{i}^{(T)}$ is insensitive to the information from an initial node feature $h^{(0)}_{j}$, due to the information being ``squashed'' by the aggregation over the exponential number of walks $\mathcal{W}(i)$.
 A similar analysis has been conducted on how a node feature $h_{i}^{(T)}$ is insensitive to the far-away initial node feature $h_{j}^{(0)}=x_{j}$, i.e., the over-squashing phenomenon of GNNs \citep{topping2022understanding}.